Roles & Session variables

 |

-org-member | Allow access to personally created repositories and the organisation's repositories |
+org-member | Allow access to personally created repositories or the organization's repositories |

 |

-Effective permission rules require that information about which roles have access to which objects is available when processing the permission rule.
 Different users with the same role or the same user with different roles may have access to different sets of rows of the same table.

-In some cases this is straightforward - for example, to restrict access
+In some cases this is straightforward - for example, to restrict access for users to only their shopping carts, a

-will suffice.
-In others,
+permission will suffice.

 These non-trivial use cases are to be handled differently based on whether this information is available in the same database or not.

-Relationship information is available in the same databaseβ
+Relationship information is available in the same database

 rule in the example from the previous section.
-The rule reads as "allow
+The

-access to this repository if it was created by this user or if this user
+rule reads as "allow access to this data if it was created by this user or if this user is a member of the

 The crucial piece of user information that is presumed to be available in the same database and that makes this an effective rule, is the mapping of users (members) to organizations.